Fall has arrived, and with it your biggest opportunity to make Medicare changes.

 Plans offered through Medicare Advantage and Medicare Part D don’t cover every medication.
 Instead, each one follows a formulary, which is a list of covered medications.
 And that formulary can change from year to year.

-During fall OEP, you want to find your plan’s formulary for the upcoming year and search it for all the medication you currently take.
+During AEP, you want to find your plan’s formulary for the upcoming year and search it for all the medication you currently take.
 You should also consider the common medications associated with conditions you’re at high risk for — either because of a genetic predisposition or lifestyle factor.

 “I’ve seen patients get stuck with bills for a new diagnosis of a chronic neurological illness like Parkinson’s or dementia,” says Teri Dreher, RN.
 She’s a board-certified patient advocate and owner of NShore Patient Advocates in Chicago.
 “Some of the medications for neurological issues are very expensive, and they’re not always covered by a patient’s Part D plan.
 As a result, you can end up paying hundreds or thousands of dollars out of pocket per month.”